-1. The student may attend lecture and laboratory classes during the appeals process.

-- 2. The student may practice skills in the Nursing Skills Laboratory. - 3.
-The student may take scheduled examinations. - 4.
-The student will not participate in clinical rotations. - 5.
-The student will not participate in skills demonstrations or evaluations.
+- 1. The student may attend lecture and laboratory classes during the appeals process under the discretion of the instructor. - 2.
+The student may practice skills in the Nursing Skills Laboratory. - 3.
+The student will not participate in clinical rotations. - 4.
+The student will not participate in skills demonstrations or evaluations. - 5.
+The student will not participate in quizzes or examinations.